HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/Appendix.md

 16. On Internet Explorer browsers, focusSkin applied to the widgets CheckBox and RadioButton will work on click of text, but not on icon.
 17. For Browser widget, Desktop Web platform supports BROWSER\_REQUEST\_METHOD\_GET option only.
 18. Video widget in print API is not supported in Firefox browser.
-19. To apply focusSkin for dynamically created widgets or cloned widgets, assign focusSkin dynamically after adding the widget to the form hierarchy.{% highlight voltMx %}​​​​​formid.widgetid.focusSkin = "skinname";​
+19. To apply focusSkin for dynamically created widgets or cloned widgets, assign focusSkin dynamically after adding the widget to the form hierarchy.{% highlight voltMx %}formid.widgetid.focusSkin = "skinname";
-    {% endhighlight %}​​​​​
+    {% endhighlight %}
-20. To apply hoverSkin for dynamically created widgets or cloned widgets, assign hoverSkin dynamically after adding the widget to the form hierarchy.{% highlight voltMx %}​​​​​formid.widgetid.hoverSkin = "skinname";​
+20. To apply hoverSkin for dynamically created widgets or cloned widgets, assign hoverSkin dynamically after adding the widget to the form hierarchy.{% highlight voltMx %}formid.widgetid.hoverSkin = "skinname";
-    {% endhighlight %}​​​​​
+    {% endhighlight %}
 21. In Desktop Web platform, only left, right, and center alignment options can be applied to the content.
 This limitation is applicable for all widgets.

 22. For Browser widget, resetting of URL does not work.